 4. Twist Your Wrists

-When you’re in this position, then slowly rotate your hands 180 degrees so that they are facing the ground.
-Repeat several times.
-This strengthens your tendons to help prevent pain from intense strumming or picking routines.
+To strengthen the tendons along the sides of your wrist, try putting your hands together in front of you in a closed position.
+When you’re in this position, then slowly rotate them 180 degrees so they are facing the ground.
+Repeat this several times.
+This strengthens your tendons and prevents pain from intense strumming or picking routines.
 It can also help to increase speed.

-A common warm-up is the A chromatic scale.
+Chromatic exercises are an excellent way of getting your fingers loosened up as they use every single digit.
+A common one to use is the A chromatic scale.
 It starts around the middle of the neck and gets you moving up to fret one as the strings progress.
-This has an added bonus of building your awareness of the fretboard.
+If you call out the notes as you play, it also helps you memorize the notes on the fretboard.

-If you’re not sure how to read these TABs, check out our guide on how to read guitar TABs and their corresponding symbols.
+Note: If you’re not sure how to read these TABs, check out our guide on how to read guitar TABs and their corresponding symbols.

 6. Chord Jumping